PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [ ] Look into adding [octo.nvim](https://github.com/pwntester/octo.nvim)
 - [ ] Switch to "smart" layout in telescope.
 - [ ] Convert the bindings shown in this video to Lua and add it in the core/keymaps.lua [moving text up and down video](https://www.youtube.com/watch?v=gNyNm5DsQ88&t=6s)
-- [ ] Remove 90 charater line red text highlight.
-Think of a less intrusive way to do this, mabye a line at the 80th column like the primeagen's.
+- [ ] Think of a less intrusive way to do this, mabye a line at the 80th column like the primeagen's.
 - [ ] Update Lazy installation with the non depercated function.
 - [ ] Make tiptools transperant with the tokyonight colorscheme.
 - [x] Add git commit current file only (gc), git commit all files (gca), push(gp), pull(gpl), git log(gl), and git log local(gll) editor command shortcuts.